 The file PanelModel.h of the web project contains the file names and descriptions of the sounds that are played when a button is clicked or pressed in the UI.
 The class PanelModel exposes a means of iterating the list of sounds for display, and implements model binding to identify which HTML button was pressed.
 A request is then made via serial to the other Arduino board to play the actual sound.

-The Light Fantastic web project is the most complex of the six Arduino web projects.
+Be sure to review the pre-requisites before building this project.
+The LED Effects (Light Fantastic) web project is the most complex of the six Arduino web projects.
 It provides a web UI to define a lighting pattern for a strip of addressable RGB LEDs.
 The web UI is hosted on a network capable Arduino board, and the RGB LEDs are controlled by a separate Arduino board.

 Some features of the web UI are omitted when deployed to an Arduino Uno, because of insufficient memory.
 Deploying to a board with more memory (e.g. Mega 2560 or Wemos D1 mini) will enable all features.
 Remember to connect the serial pins of the Arduinos after the source code has been deployed to them.